rl1987/trickster.dev/tricksterblog/content/post/abusing-ahrefs-backlink-checker.md

 [Screenshot 1](/2023-06-26_14.50.16.png)

-Once the site gets a captcha token from Cloudflare it launches a two HTTP POST requests to the API.
+Once the site gets a captcha token from Cloudflare it launches two HTTP POST requests to the API.
 We extract both of them as curl snippets to be converted into Python code later.